 David Kuntz has been Tri-C’s executive vice president of administration and finance since February 2016.
 He brings more than two decades of financial management experience and executive leadership to the College, where he oversees a $300 million budget and multiple administrative departments.
 The Tri-C graduate and lifelong Northeast Ohio resident firmly believes in the College’s mission, vision and values.
 He came to the College following seven years as the chief financial officer at Cleveland Metroparks, where he earned accolades for his financial stewardship of the agency.
 He is a certified public accountant.

-Karen Miller has been Tri-C’s provost and executive vice president of Access, Learning and Success since February 2017 and a key College leader for almost two decades.
-She has been instrumental in developing and implementing Tri-C’s strategic plan and in recent years spearheaded initiatives that raised graduation rates to historic highs.
+A key leader at Tri-C for nearly two decades, Karen Miller has served as provost and executive vice president of Access, Learning and Success since February 2017.
+She has been instrumental in developing and implementing the College’s strategic plan and has spearheaded initiatives that raised graduation rates to historic highs.
 Past positions at the College include vice president of institutional research and enrollment management and dean of student affairs at Metropolitan Campus.
 Miller has presented at numerous academic conferences and held board positions with the Ohio Articulation and Transfer Network and the American Association of Collegiate Registrars and Admissions Officers.

-Lisa Willams has served as president of the College’s Eastern Campus since September 2018.
+Lisa Williams has served as president of the College’s Western Campus since August 2021, and previously served as Eastern Campus since 2018.
 Williams focused her studies on health careers and earned an Associate of Applied Science degree in 1994.
-She began working part time at the College soon after graduation while also continuing her education at the University of Akron.
-She began working full time at Tri-C in 1995 in health careers programs, eventually becoming the associate dean of health careers at Eastern Campus.
+She began working part-time at the College soon after graduation while also continuing her education at the University of Akron.
+She began working full-time at Tri-C in 1995 in health careers programs, eventually becoming the associate dean of health careers at Eastern Campus.
 Williams left Tri-C in 2009 to become vice president for academic affairs at Terra State Community College in Fremont, Ohio.
 She held several administrative positions at the institution over the next four years.
 She returned to Cleveland in 2014 to become Tri-C’s vice president of learning and engagement.
 Williams oversaw a variety of academic affairs programs in that role, including curriculum development and institutional research.